pr1me-e1gh7/good-readme-generator/README.md

 4. Run ``npm start``
 5. Answer the questions
-6. Your README will generate in the ``YourREADMEs`` folder A full walkthrough is shown below in the preview section of this readme.
+6. Your README will generate in the ``YourREADMEs`` folder

 ## 🏁 Challenge Criteria
 ```md